gocheaphosting/easy-paypal-lte/readme.txt

 If the following features are important to you, consider buying the Pro version.

-1. *HTML Emails*: In the *Pro* version, you can send impressive HTML email to your customers rather than the boring plain text messages.
+1. *HTML Emails*: In the *Pro* version, you can send impressive HTML email to your customers based on your own design rather than the boring plain text messages.
 2. *PDT Handling*: Payment Data Transfer posts the data to your return page, which the *Pro* version makes use of, in preparing the return page.
 This can be critical when there is a delay in PayPal posting the IPN messages to the listener.
 3. *Address Handling*: The *Pro* version can optionally store the customer address details in a database table, if you need it.
 4. *IPN Relay*: If you have other IPN listeners, the *Pro* version of *EZ PayPal* can relay the IPN messages to them, so that they receive the same IPN messages, enabling integration with multiple systems.